Do you have a favourite colour?

 How we react to colours comes from a variety of sources, the natural world, our culture and even semantics.
-Nature is hugely influential on how we percieve and interpret colours.
+Nature is hugely influential in how we perceive and interpret colours.
 One of the easiest ways to understand colour psychology is to think about how and when we view specific colours in nature.

 Why do we love pictures of tropical scenery so much?
-They’re mainly full of mid blues and greens which calm and relax us.
+They’re mainly full of mid blues and greens which calm and relax us, yet because of their brightness have a fun and warm quality to them.

 Green is also used semantically to represent envy (green with envy), having the blues is another way of saying that you’re depressed, as is a visit by the black dog.